 Driving along the iconic Route 66 is an experience I’ll never tire of.
 The longest remaining stretch of the road that once stretched 2488 miles from Chicago, IL to Santa Monica, CA sits between Kingman and Seligman in Arizona.
 Dotted with long-deserted gas stations and dance halls, towns like Valentine, AZ are ghostly reminders of a once-prosperous time.

 The last town bypassed by the freeway is Williams AZ, a quaint little place home to the Grand Canyon Railway.

 The town is making a determined effort to cater to Chinese tourists who don’t want to buy stuff made in China.
-One store has a whole room decidated to things made in America – high-priced, high-quality takehomes.
+One store has a whole room dedicated to things made in America – high-priced, high-quality take-homes.
 It’s not rocket science – why aren’t more places doing this?
-There’s no shortage of craftsmen and women in the states who can turn out crosses made from old wine barrells or windchimes made from parachute string and aluminum pipes or even design and print birthday cards.
+There’s no shortage of craftsmen and women in the states who can turn out crosses made from old wine barrels or wind-chimes made from parachute string and aluminium pipes or even design and print birthday cards.

 But it’s not only the buildings that are interesting, it’s the people.
 Williams AZ has its fair share of characters that are remnants of time past.
 And the cemetery is an education.

 Don’t miss this part of the world.
 Make the detour.
 Slow down.
 Get off the freeway.
 And take Route 66 to Williams AZ.